 The parents wanted their kids to help other children in Colorado.
 After some research, they discovered the poorest and most neglected area of the state with the highest youth population was right there in Denver.
 People there earn, on average, $10,000 a year.

 That Christmas day in 2010, Deborah, Jack and a dozen other parents with their kids drove to the housing projects and gave gifts to 75 children.
 Their parents welcomed the elves with thanks and tears.
 The kids screamed with delight.
 And Jack?
 The smile on his face was as wide as the boy getting the gift.

 Every year since, Santa’s Elves has grown.
-Today, nearly 1,000 families across the state call themselves Elves and give presents to more than 2,100 children living below the poverty line.
+Today, nearly 1,000 families across the state call themselves Elves and give presents to some 2,600 children living below the poverty line.